Implant-Retained Dentures – Edison, NJ

 The Most Stable Full Smile Replacement Solution

 Are you missing all or most of your teeth?
 Do you have an unreliable denture that makes you self-conscious to eat or drink in public?
-Dr. Steven J. Resnick and Dr. David S. Rosenfeld have the answer: implant-retained dentures.
+Dr. David S. Rosenfeld has the answer: implant-retained dentures.
 This modern dental technology allows patients to eat, speak, smile, and laugh with confidence.
 Keep reading to learn more about how we combine dentures with dental implants in Edison to deliver you a complete and healthy smile.

 What is an Implant-Retained Denture?

 This unique treatment combines the benefits of dentures with the stability of dental implants to give you an unmatched replacement solution.
 Using an average of 4 strategically placed dental implants, we can fix a custom-made denture to these artificial tooth roots, creating the most stable full smile replacement.

 Not only will you have a strong and sturdy smile, but you’ll enjoy the unique health benefits that come with dental implants.
 When you lose teeth, your jawbone will begin to deteriorate because it’s not getting the same stimulation it once was from your full smile.
 Because implants are rooted in the jawbone, their stimulation keeps it healthy and strong.